sws2apps/organized-app/README.md

 🛜 **Offline-use convenience:** You can use the app even offline; data will be synced with your devices and congregation once the connection is restored.

-_Learn even more features, benefits and use-cases on our [About Organized website](https://about.organized-app.com)._
+_Learn even more about Organized features, benefits and use-cases on our [About Organized website](https://about.organized-app.com)._

 <img width="1110" alt="Features-gridv2" src="https://github.com/sws2apps/organized-app/assets/26148770/041d0b7a-0e59-446b-a735-0e978f3df9a5">